Pacifica student goes from hardly knowing English to Valedictorian

 "At the beginning it was hard," said Montalvo.

-When Angeles was fifteen her family decided to pack their things and leave Mexico after a violent incident.
+When Angeles was 15, her family decided to pack their things and leave Mexico after a violent incident.

-"My dad was kidnaped and after that, he was really scared to go out, so our lives changed completely," said Montalvo.
+"My dad was kidnapped and after that he was really scared to go out, so our lives changed completely," said Montalvo.
 "The company that he worked for offered him an opportunity to work here as a manager so my dad saw that as an opportunity to start all over again."

 Angeles had to say goodbye to her friends and life as she knew it, including learning a new language as she started her freshman year.